Category Archives: Prussian Royals

 Friederike Luise with her husband and children, circa 1777. source: Wikipedia

 On July 14, 1769, at Charlottenburg Palace in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, Friederike Luise married the future King Friedrich Wilhelm II of Prussia as his second wife.
-The marriage had been arranged by the groom’s uncle, King Friedrich II (the Great) of Prussia, who was also Friederike Luise’s godfather.
-Despite their arranged, and unhappy, marriage, they had seven children:
+The groom’s uncle, King Friedrich II (the Great) of Prussia, also Friederike Luise’s godfather, arranged the marriage.
+Despite their arranged and unhappy, marriage, they had seven children:

-Friederike Luise faced resistance from her new Prussian family almost from the moment of her marriage.
+Friederike Luise faced resistance from her new Prussian family from the moment of her marriage.
 She was constantly compared to her husband’s first wife, who was much loved by the family and the Prussian people, despite having been divorced from her husband for both of their well-known affairs.
-Her husband even ignored and neglected her, choosing instead to spend his time with his official mistress, and later two additional morganatic wives.
+Friederike Luise’s husband ignored and neglected her, choosing instead to spend his time with his official mistress and later two additional morganatic wives.
 Even King, Friedrich II, who had arranged the marriage, failed to give her the support and privileges her predecessor had enjoyed.
-So instead of being a major part of the Prussian court, she instead lived primarily in Potsdam, rarely permitted to even visit Berlin.
+So instead of being a major part of the Prussian court, Friederike Luise lived primarily in Potsdam, rarely permitted to visit Berlin.

 Monbijou Palace. source: Wikipedia

 After moving to Berlin, Friederike Luise lived at Monbijou Palace, while her husband lived at the nearby Berlin Palace.
 Monbijou would remain her primary residence for the rest of her life.
-She also began spending her summers in the spa town of Freienwalde in 1788.
-Her presence increased the popularity of the small town and contributed greatly to its economy and success.
+She spent her summers in the spa town of Freienwalde in 1788.
+Her presence increased the popularity of the small spa town and contributed greatly to its economy and success.
 As a result, many new buildings were built to accommodate her court.
-Following her husband’s death, she had a summer palace – Schloss Freienwalde (link in German) – built there, where she stayed each year until her death.
+Following her husband’s death, she had a summer palace Schloss Freienwalde (link in German) built there, where she stayed each year until her death.

 Schloss Freienwalde. photo: by Clemensfranz – Own Work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=49554486

-Widowed in 1797, the Dowager Queen lived a very quiet and private life at her homes in Berlin and Freienwalde and enjoyed a close relationship with her son, King Friedrich Wilhelm III.
+Widowed in 1797, the Dowager Queen lived a quiet and private life at her homes in Berlin and Freienwalde and enjoyed a close relationship with her son King Friedrich Wilhelm III.
 Increasingly eccentric as she got older, she claimed to see ghosts and became afraid of sleeping at night.
-As a result, she began to stay awake all night long and sleep during the day instead.
-On February 25, 1805, at just 53 years old, Friederike Luise suffered a stroke and died at Monbijou Palace in Berlin, Kingdom of Prussia, now in Brandenburg, Germany.
+As a result, she began to stay awake all night long and sleep during the day.
+On February 25, 1805, 53-year-old Friederike Luise suffered a stroke and died at Monbijou Palace in Berlin, Kingdom of Prussia, now in Brandenburg, Germany.
 She is buried in the royal vault at the Berliner Dom in Berlin.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.